 Disabling the Picture-in-Picture toggle

-If you prefer to disable the blue toggle, so it does not appear over top of videos there are two easy ways to do that.
-Either on a site that has a supported video or in the Settings menu.
+If you prefer to disable the toggle, so it does not appear over top of videos, there are two easy ways to do that: either on a site that has a supported video or in the settings.

 Using the Picture-in-Picture toggle to disable it

-- Find a video where you can see the blue Picture-in-Picture toggle.
+- Find a video where you can see the Picture-in-Picture toggle.

 Enabling / disabling the Picture-in-Picture toggle in Settings